cnowitskey17/DMIT-2018-Workbook/docs/OrderProcessing.md

 ## BLL Processing

 All product shipments are handled by the **`OrderProcessingController`**.
-Is supports the following methods.
+It supports the following methods.

 - **`List<OutstandingOrder> LoadOrders(int supplierId)`**
     -**Validation**